ChrstphrHll/npc_gen/students/Matos Mektal.md

 ---
 # Matos Mektal
 ### Description
-- Kenku Barbarian from Black Rock
+- Kenku Barbarian from Shadesburry Initiative
 - 5th year Diplomacy student in Jettenia
 - striped, Pale Brown eyes, and Dark Blue skin
 - Is Meek and Treacherous, and has Generosity as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes